If creative Kiwiana dining is your thing, read on!

 But loving our country and not wanting to raise their family anywhere else, he started from scratch selling bits and pieces of his great cooking at the local farmer’s market.
 They scrimped and saved and managed to buy this restaurant in 2012.
 For nine months no one came.
 It had only six tables and his imaginative degustation menus have now become so sought after there can be a two month waiting list in summer with people travelling from as far as Japan and the Middle East just to dine here.
 Adding an extension meant another four tables, and that’s the way they like it.
 “It’s not about the money,” he says.

-They’re closed on Sunday and Monday.
+Roots is closed on Sunday and Monday.
 But while I liked to think that was all about taking time off, it’s really so that he can go foraging.
-He’s a voracious reader and has started an online community where like-minded chefs around NZ discuss their ideas.
+He’s a voracious reader and has started an online community where like-minded chefs around New Zealand discuss their ideas.
 So when he went to the west coast and found reindeer moss on a family hike, he brought it back to the restaurant to dehydrate and serve dusted in white chocolate powder with dessert.
 It was incredible.
+“Candy moss,” I named it and his eyes lit up.
+I might have contributed to the menu!

-He’s always pushing boundaries with his menus.
-His paua is steamed for five hours in sea water then left in its liquid for two days.
+Guilio’s always pushing boundaries with his menus too.
+His paua (abalone) is steamed for five hours in sea water then left in its liquid for two days.
 Walnuts are peeled with tweezers and the dish is served in a peacock blue paua shell with an egg tofu on a bed of deep dark green seaweed.
 He makes everything from scratch.
 Even his own soya sauce comes from New Zealand soy beans that were fermenting as we spoke.
 A beehive in the garden out the back makes enough honey to serve with cheese.

 Expect to find the craziest things on his menu that is never printed.
 You won’t know what’s coming next.
 All you’ll be asked when you make your booking is if you have any food allergies.
 They won’t ask if you eat seaweed or ants or moss or flowers.
 Or pig brains.
 If they did you’d probably say no and miss out on a meal that I can honestly say goes down as the best I’ve ever had.
 (Sorry you Michelin folks!)